nakamurs/Java_Project/README.md

 ---

-## Assignment 2: Testing and Exception Handling
+## Part 2: Testing and Exception Handling

 ### Task 1: Test of Intersection